Fghurayri/faisal.sh/README.md

 $ yarn dev
 ```

 Please note I'm using [Fathom](https://usefathom.com/) for analytics.
-If you don't want such funcationality, you can remove the following lines in `src/pages/_app.js`
+If you don't want such functionality, you can remove the following lines in `src/pages/_app.js`

 ```diff
 import { DefaultSeo } from "next-seo";